 Information on Personal Injury Claims

 Many people experience severe injuries and are unaware of their rights or how to pursue compensation.
-Attorneys at Warner, Sechrest & Butts can provide you with the answers to any personal injury questions you may have.
+Attorneys at Warner, Sechrest & Butts, P.A. can provide you with the answers to any personal injury questions you may have.

 After filing a personal injury claim, you, your personal injury lawyer in Gainesville, FL, and the opposing party will meet with regularly to discuss the matter and negotiate a settlement arrangement.
 During this process, you will have to present information and evidence to support that your claim is true.
 In most cases, the opposing party will offer a settlement award to assist you with your injuries and damages.